For Your Consideration (Empress Of album)

-For Your Consideration is the fourth studio album by Honduran-American musical artist, Empress Of, released via her independent imprint, Major Arcana, with additional marketing and distribution by American independent label, Giant Music on March 22, 2024.
+For Your Consideration is the fourth studio album by Honduran-American singer-songwriter Empress Of, released via her independent imprint, Major Arcana, with additional marketing and distribution by American independent label, Giant Music on March 22, 2024.

 For Your Consideration is notable as Rodriguez's first full-length album not released through respective American and British record labels, Terrible and XL, parting ways with both of her longtime labels and going independent shortly after the release of her third album, I'm Your Empress Of in 2020.
 The album is also her first to include featured artists, with guest appearances by Japanese-British singer-songwriter, Rina Sawayama and American indie pop band, MUNA on the record's first and third singles, "Kiss Me" and "What's Love" respectively.

 Nearly eight months after its initial release, a deluxe version of For Your Consideration was released October 4, 2024, featuring a previously unreleased track, "Loud", along with two alternative versions of songs from the album and four remixes/edits by producers Umru, Maffalda, Von Boch and Florentino respectively.